gentry-atkinson/Merkel-Hellman/README.md

 # Merkel-Hellman

 This is a simple (unsecure) command line implementation of the Merkell-Hellman Knapsack Cryptosystem.
-It's author is Gentry Atkinson, who can be reached at gma23@txstate.edu if you have any questions.
+Its author is Gentry Atkinson, who can be reached at gma23@txstate.edu if you have any questions.

 Usage: